mindfulness

 No need to speak, just walk or jog in silence and awareness.

-For: clients I already know and have worked with
+For: a person I already know and have worked with

 Location: Any nearby park